spencerrunde/CS499Project/README.md

 Login with the same information you just used to register, and you will be granted full access to the app.

 ![The main page](images/emptyTable.png)
 Here you can see the Animal Shelter Outcomes datatable.
 Your table will be completely empty to start, so go ahead and add a new entry!
+You can do this by using the link embedded in the navbar.

 ![New entry form](images/newEntry.png)
 Fill in the form with whatever information you want, and hit Submit.

 ![Updated table](images/tableWithEntry.png)
 You will be taken back to the main page, and you can see the table has been updated with your new entry.
 You can edit or delete this entry if you wish by hitting the buttons to the right.
+Once you are finished, you can hit the Logout button, and your security token will be deleted.
+A re-login will be necessary if you want to access the table again.